schnaigs/c5/README.md

 regionServerPort=<port#>
 webServerPort=<port#>
-cluserName=<The name of the cluster>
+clusterName=<The name of the cluster>
 -Dorg.slf4j.simpleLogger.defaultLogLevel=<log level>
 -Dorg.slf4j.simpleLogger.log.org.eclipse.jetty=<log level>

 EXAMPLES
 Examples of how to access the server can be found in c5-client-tests.
-In adddition, a web status console will start on port 31337.
+In addition, a web status console will start on port 31337.
 Information about the cluster can be found there.